-For these artists, the appropriate metaphor wouldn't be the venerable character-actor building a decades-long legacy in indie movies, with an occasional Oscar or Golden Globe to their name.
-Rather, it'd be the breakout major league athlete delivering eye-popping results throughout a single season, only to underperform in subsequent seasons and go back to warming benches soon after.
+For these artists, the appropriate metaphor wouldn’t be the venerable character-actor building a decades-long legacy in indie movies, with an occasional Oscar or Golden Globe to their name.
+Instead, it’d be the breakout major league athlete delivering eye-popping results throughout a single season, only to underperform in subsequent seasons and go back to warming benches soon after.

 After bubbling locally in Florida, the unapologetically horny track became a national summer jam with its sweaty beat and commanding lyrics.
 Even the censored version blew up on MTV and appeared on the soundtrack to the Jessica Alba series Dark Angel.
-The song's subject matter wasn't completely new, having arrived six years after the debuts of both Lil' Kim and Foxy Brown, but it was noteworthy nonetheless and enough for Too Short to cut a response track.
+The song’s subject matter wasn’t entirely new, having arrived six years after the debuts of both Lil’ Kim and Foxy Brown, but it was noteworthy nonetheless and enough for Too Short to cut a response track.

 But as is often true, the single’s immense success soon became a burden for Khia, who was branded a raunchy rapper despite the diverse topics and vibes on her debut album, Thug Misses.
 Shelving her next album certainly didn’t help her rapidly declining popularity, either.